 Oxford Cultural Leaders

 The Pitt Rivers Museum is delighted to have been awarded £64,845 from DCMS/Wolfson Foundation’s Museum and Galleries Improvement Fund.
-The award will enable the purchase of a major new display case in which to exhibit one of the Museum’s most important collections, that brought back from Captain Cook’s voyages to the South Seas in the 18th century.
-(Download press release)
+The award will enable the purchase of a major new display case in which to exhibit one of the Museum’s most important collections – that brought back from Captain Cook’s voyages to the South Seas in the 18th century.

 Pitt Rivers Museum curator's book wins major US prize – January 2014

-The Pitt Rivers Museum is delighted to announce that Dr Clare Harris's book The Museum on the Roof of the World: Art, Politics, and the Representation of Tibet has been awarded the 2013 E. Gene Smith Inner Asia Book Prize by the Association for Asian Studies. (download press release)
+The Pitt Rivers Museum is delighted to announce that Dr Clare Harris's book The Museum on the Roof of the World: Art, Politics, and the Representation of Tibet has been awarded the 2013 E. Gene Smith Inner Asia Book Prize by the Association for Asian Studies.
+Press release.

 Discover featured objects from the University of Oxford's four world-renowned museums and keep up to date with the latest exhibitions and events.
-The Ashmolean Museum, the Museum of the History of Science, the Museum of Natural History and the Pitt Rivers Museum each hold distinct and fascinating collections to explore.
+The Ashmolean Museum, the History of Science Museum, the Museum of Natural History and the Pitt Rivers Museum each hold distinct and fascinating collections to explore.
 Find out more about the App and download.

 Pitt Rivers Museum wins £1m Heritage Lottery Funding

-We are delighted to announce we have received a grant from the Heritage Lottery Fund (HLF) for £1,049,400 towards our £1.6m project VERVE (Visitors, Engagement, Renewal, Visibility, Enrichment).
-Find out more about the VERVE project.
+We are delighted to announce that we have received a grant from the Heritage Lottery Fund of £1,049,400 towards our £1.6m project VERVE (Visitors, Engagement, Renewal, Visibility, Enrichment).

 ‘Excavating Pitt-Rivers’ Project